run the slots

 Worked Example

-Suppose a must-hit-by meter is currently at $1,248.00 with a ceiling of $1,250.00.
-The range between current meter and ceiling is $2.00.
+Suppose a must-hit-by counter is currently at $1,248.00 with a ceiling of $1,250.00.
+The range between current counter and ceiling is $2.00.
 The expected trigger value is the midpoint of that remaining range: $1,249.00.

-The machine has a contribution rate of 1.5% — meaning each dollar wagered adds 1.5 cents to the meter.
-To push the meter from $1,248 to an expected trigger of $1,249 requires approximately $67 in coin-in ($1.00 divided by 0.015).
+The machine has a contribution rate of 1.5% — meaning each dollar wagered adds 1.5 cents to the counter.
+To push the counter from $1,248 to an expected trigger of $1,249 requires approximately $67 in coin-in ($1.00 divided by 0.015).
 At 88% RTP on the base game, the cost of that coin-in in base game losses is $67 × 12% = $8.04.

 Note: Real-world plays rarely present this extreme a scenario.
-More typical is a meter at 85 to 92% of range with a +$15 to +$80 expected profit and $200 to $1,500 in expected coin-in.
+More typical is a counter at 85 to 92% of range with a +$15 to +$80 expected profit and $200 to $1,500 in expected coin-in.
 Run the actual numbers for every play before sitting down.

 The single most important skill when walking a casino floor is correctly identifying the jackpot trigger type on each machine you approach.
 Playing the wrong type with must-hit-by strategy — or skipping a genuine must-hit-by because you misidentified it — costs real money.